 Corresponding protein in UniProtKB/Swiss-Prot

-BCKDK : This gene is involved in a form of autism, which can be treated with a certain diet.
+BCKDK : if defective, this gene is involved in a form of autism, which can be treated with a certain diet.

 CLCN7: gene coding for a protein involved in chloride transport.
 When defective, this gene causes marble bone disease (osteopetrosis), a rare genetic disease characterized by abnormally dense bones.

 MC1R: This gene is involved in the colour of skin, hair (red) and eyes.
-Curiously, it also influences the efficiency of anaesthetics used by dentists.
+Curiously, some variations in this gene also influences the efficiency of anaesthetics used by dentists.

 FHOD1: This gene is involved in the formation of intracellular transport vesicles.